 Tetra Pak joins 100+ players in the food and beverage industry and signs up to the EU Code of Conduct on Responsible Food Business and Marketing Practices.

 Sustainable food production

-How to reduce energy, water and waste in oat beverage processing.
+On the road to sustainable food production: How to reduce energy, water and waste in oat beverage processing

 Consumer tastes and habits continue to evolve.
 So how can you as an ice cream producer meet the ever-changing demands?
 Check out this trend article to find out.